malickbax/run-buddy/README.md

 ![Homepage Screenshot](assets/images/screenshot.jpg)

 ## Installation
 No instllation required.
-Please open the deployed URL below to see product.
+Please open the deployed URL above to see product.

 ## Test
 No testing required